Gerald provides strategic vision and leadership of the translational economic research, and policy initiatives at the Institute.

 He has worked in both the public and private sectors focusing on the intersection between financial markets and economic fundamentals.
 During the Obama Administration Gerald was Deputy Assistant Secretary for Macroeconomic Analysis at the U.S. Department of Treasury where he helped formulate and evaluate the impact of policy proposals on the U.S. economy.
 Prior to Treasury, he co-managed a global macro fund at Ziff Brothers Investments.

-Gerald holds a bachelor of science from the Massachusetts Institute of Technology and a Ph.D. in economics from Harvard University and is a contributing author to 30-Second Money as well as a co-author of Political Cycles and the Macroeconomy.
+Gerald holds a B.S. from the Massachusetts Institute of Technology and a Ph.D. in Economics from Harvard University and is a contributing author to 30-Second Money as well as a co-author of Political Cycles and the Macroeconomy.